[Holodeck:

 PARIS: Fire away, Harry.

-KIM: You afraid?
+KIM: Are you afraid?

 PARIS: I chose this life.
 And I guess I always knew it could come to